AdamShafi-Cap/bert-passage-ranking/README.md

 Regular BERT was trained on over 3m words from a dataset of books and English Wikipedia.
 In this app, fine tuned versions of the above models are used.

-1. For RoBERTa and DistillBERT, we have used versions specifically trained on task 1 by researchers at the Technical University of Darmstadt above using several Stanford datasets.
+1. For RoBERTa and DistillBERT, we have used versions specifically trained on task 1 by researchers at the Technical University of Darmstadt using several Stanford datasets.
 2. We have also used a version of DistillBERT trained by the same researchers on a Microsoft dataset of question and answer pairs.
 This model should be particularly good at answering questions.

 The table below summarises tasks, models and fine tuning.